 What is Englischhausen?

 It is a six-day residential English course that takes place in Germany.
-The model sees between 15 and 20 students living alongside an equal number of native English-speaking professional people, from various countries and backgrounds (the latter being the volunteers that we refer to as "Anglos").
-The idea is to create a 100% English-speaking environment, where students are exposed to many different native accents and have a chance to practise their English in real-life situations.
+The model typically sees around 16 German adults (average age: 46), living alongside an equal number of native English-speakers ("Anglos"), from various countries and backgrounds.
+The idea is to create a 100% English-speaking environment, where German professionals can improve their English quickly through conversation and immersion.

 Is this a new program?

-2019 will be our ninth year in Germany!
-Our sister course in Spain, Pueblo Ingles, has had over 60,000 visitors since its launch in 2001.
+2020 is our tenth year in Germany!
+Our sister course in Spain, Pueblo Ingles, has had over 65,000 visitors since its launch in 2001.

 Who is eligible to be a volunteer?

 To be a volunteer at Englischhausen (an "Anglo") you must be a native English speaker with enough life and career experiences to keep you talking for up to 16 hours a day.
-Unfortunately German speakers are not usually allowed to attend; we promise our clients that this will be a 100% English atmosphere and the presence of bilingual Anglos can be detrimental to the program.
-English must be everywhere with absolutely no escape!
-The minimum age requirement is 22 (although we do sometimes make exceptions for outstanding applicants over 18).
+Unfortunately German speakers are not usually allowed to attend (*exception during Corona times*); we promise our clients that this will be a 100% English atmosphere and the presence of bilingual Anglos can be detrimental to the program.
+English must be everywhere with absolutely no escape! ;-) The minimum age requirement is 22 (although we do sometimes make exceptions for outstanding applicants over 18).

 If you've previously applied for Pueblo Ingles then you can now request this course through the website of our partner company Diverbo here

 If you have never previously filled an application then you can do so via the website of our partner company Diverbo here (unfortunately Internet Explorer version 11 cannot be used for this application form)